MONICA-Project/DockerGlobalWristbandSimulation/README.md

 - [High Level Data Fusion](https://github.com/MONICA-Project/HLDFAD_SourceCode)
 - Common Operational Picture (COP)

-In particular, such example generates Crowd Heatmap calculated from Wristband locations within Woodstower geographic area (Ground Plane Position: Latitude: 45.7968451744, Longitude: 4.95029322898, 300 m x 200 m rectangle area, cell size 10 m x 10 m), i.e. the computation of occurrency of localization within geospatial density map on the surface, with rows increasing with respect to the North and columns increasing with respect to East direction.
+In particular, such example diplays a Crowd Heatmap calculated on the basis of wristband positions genereted within the Woodstower geographic area (Ground Plane Position: Latitude: 45.7968451744, Longitude: 4.95029322898, size 300 m x 200 m rectangle area, cell size 10 m x 10 m).
+The whole are is subdivided in squared cells.
+Each cell is indexed with a row index increasing toward the North direction and a column index increasing toward the East direction.
+The crowd density map is calculated by counting the occurrency of wristbands positions within each cell.

 The output is shown on a web map available locally.

 ## Disclaimer

-This package shall be intended as a demonstrative software suite just to allow to concretely visualize and understand MONICA solution.
+This package shall be intended as a demonstrative software suite just to concretely allow the visualization of the results and understand the MONICA solution.

-Such solution has been tested with success on limited number of devices (less than 10); therefore, it is not possible to guarantee 100% successful execution of solution with all machine.
-It has to be remarked that such manual has been kept as simple as possible to pursue the usage of MONICA solution also to beginner of Back End development and docker solution.
+Such solution has been tested with success on limited number of devices (less than 1100); therefore, it is not possible to guarantee 100% successful execution of solution on all kind of PC.

 ## Repository Contents